UC Davis Aggies men's basketball

-The 2020–21 season is UC Davis’ tenth year under head coach Jim Les.
+The team is led by head coach Jim Les, who is in his 14th season at the helm during the 2024-25 season.
 During his tenure with the Aggies, the men's basketball team earned its first Big West championship and first NCAA Men's Basketball Division I Tournament.
 That appearance in the 2017 Tournament marked the thirteenth overall NCAA postseason appearance including its time in Division II.

 Before it became a full-fledged Division I program on July 1, 2007, UC Davis won an NCAA Division II national championship in 1998.

 Season results

 Below is a table of UC Davis's yearly records.
 The Aggies did not sponsor a team in the 1943–44 and 1944–45 seasons.

 Postseason

 NCAA Division I Tournament

 The Aggies earned their first NCAA Division I men's basketball tournament appearance with a 50–47 victory over UC Irvine in the Big West Tournament's 2017 championship game, hosted by the Honda Center in Anaheim, California.